 Morrill recently made the distinction between civilians killed in the heat of battle as opposed to in cold blood.29 September 1649 two letters from Cromwell sack of Drogheda were read in the Parliament.
 “Our men getting up to them, were ordered by me to put them all to the Sword; and indeed being in the heat of action, I forbade them to spare any that were in Arms in the Town, and I think that night they put to the sword about two thousand men, divers of the Officers and Soldiers being fled over the Bridge into the other part of the Town, where about One hundred of them possessed St. Peters Church Steeple, some the West Gate, and others, a round strong Tower next the Gate, called St. Sundays: These being summoned to yield to mercy, refused; whereupon I ordered the Steeple of St. Peters Church to be fired, where one of them was heard to say in the midst of the flames, God damn me, God confound me, I burn, I burn; the next day the other two Towers were summoned, in one of which was about six or seven score, but they refused to yield themselves; and we knowing that hunger must compel them, set onely good Guards to secure them from running away, until their stomacks were come down: from one of the said Towers, notwithstanding their condition, they killed and wounded some of our men; when they submitted, their Officers were knockt on the head, and every tenth man of the Soldiers killed, and the rest Shipped for the Barbadoes; the Soldiers in the other Town were all spared, as to their lives onely, and Shipped likewise for the Barbadoes.
 I am persuaded that this is a righteous Judgement of God upon these Barbarous wretches, who have imbrued their hands in so much innocent blood, and that it will tend to preventthe effusion of blood for the future”.As Morrill pointed out Cromwell made a list officers and soldiers killed “Two thousand Five hundred-Foot Soldiers, besides Staff-Officers, Chyrurgeons, &c. and many Inhabitants”.
 So it is clear that inhabitants were killed.

-The team will have to negotiate what is both a political & historical minefield of differing opinions on Cromwell´s campaign in Ireland.
-One example being Philip Mckeiver in his book A New History of Oliver Cromwell´s Irish Campaign is an aggressive defence of Cromwell´s actions at one point denying any massacres happened at Drogheda or Wexford.Having said that his book is worth reading as it does expose a number of myths and outright lies as regards Cromwell´s actions.
-Peter Reese in his book the Life of General George Monck: For King and Cromwell tends to go well overboard when he describes the Irish rebels fighting Cromwell as "terrorists".
+The team will have to negotiate what is both a political & the historical minefield of differing opinions on Cromwell´s campaign in Ireland.
+One example being Philip Mckeiver in his book A New History of Oliver Cromwell´s Irish Campaign is an aggressive defence of Cromwell´s actions at one point denying any massacres happened at Drogheda or Wexford.Having said that his book is worth reading as it does expose some myths and outright lies as regards Cromwell´s actions.
+Peter Reese in his book the Life of General George Monck: For King and Cromwell tend to go well overboard when he describes the Irish rebels fighting Cromwell as "terrorists".

-Hopefully the editorial team will not only correct previous editions but should elaborate more on the mistakes of past historians.
-My other wish is that the editions should be made available to the widest audience possible and not be priced out of the range of ordinary people or that they are not just done for a academic audience..
+Hopefully, the editorial team will not only correct previous editions but should elaborate more on the mistakes of past historians.
+My other wish is that the publications should be made available to the widest audience possible and not be priced out of the range of ordinary people or that they are not just done for an academic audience.

-One hopes the team remain objective and that the new editions of Cromwell´s writing do not exhibit any of the moral judgements and outrageous political bias held by a number of historians who have written books on the Lord Protector.
-Let’s hope Professor Morrill and his team does succeed in their endeavours and we get a much truer picture of Oliver Cromwell “Warts and All”.
-As Morrill said “Cromwell will come alive in much the same way as a Great Master painting takes on a new and different life when it is cleaned and restored”.
+One hopes the team remain objective and that the new editions of Cromwell´s writing do not exhibit any of the moral judgements and extreme political bias held by some historians who have written books on the Lord Protector.
+Let’s hope Professor Morrill and his team does succeed in their endeavours, and we get a much truer picture of Oliver Cromwell “Warts and All”.
+As Morrill said, “Cromwell will come alive in much the same way as a Great Master painting takes on a new and different life when it is cleaned and restored”.